Dharamvir Bharati: Poetry

 Kanupriya, Thanda Loha, Saat Geet Varsh, Sapana Abhi Bhi and Toota Pahiya are amongst his most popular works of poetry.
 Toota Pahiya tells a story of how a broken wheel helped Abhimanyu in the Mahabharata war.

 Play in poetry

 Andha Yug (The Age of Blindness) is a poetic play.
 Structured on events in the Mahabharata, Andha Yug focuses on the last day of the Mahabharata war.
 It is a powerful metaphorical work.
 It has been directed by Ebrahim Alkazi, Raj Bisaria, M.K.
-Raina, Ratan Thiyam, Arvind Gaur, Ram Gopal Bajaj, Mohan Maharishi, Bhanu Bharti [Pravin kumar gunjan ]and many other Indian theatre directors.
+Raina, Ratan Thiyam, Arvind Gaur, Ram Gopal Bajaj, Mohan Maharishi, Bhanu Bharti [Pravin kumar gunjan ][Dr. Ashutosh Mhaskar]and many other Indian theatre directors.